hsf-training/analysis-essentials/python/numbers.md

 line is doing shortly.

-If you _do_ want a rounding division, you then can ask for it explicitly with round, or, if you want a flooring division (rounding downwards):
+If you _do_ want a rounding division, you then can ask for it explicitly with round, or, if you want an integer division (truncating, rounding towards 0):

 ```python
 >>> 5 / 3